 Bajaao, when founded in 2005, targeted tier 2 cities in India as their desired segment of the population for their target market.
-They realised that in tier 1 or metro cities products were easily available.
-It was a gamble at that time to target tier 2 indian cities.
-But Bajaao’s gamble was spot on.
+They realized that in tier 1 or metro cities, products were readily available.
+It was a gamble at that time to target tier 2 Indian cities.
+But Bajaao's game was spot on.
 Their highest sales came from cities in Mizoram and Kanpur.

 Bajaao's yearly revenue is about $32 million.

-Ask any fitness enthusiast what is their top priority.
-The answer will definitely be right nutrition.
-But in the Indian subcontinent not only is the availability of nutritional products limited but also faked to a high degree.
-HealthKart stepped in when the time was right and targeted a desperate, niche and loyal market.
+Ask any fitness enthusiast what their top priority is.
+The answer will be proper nutrition.
+But in the Indian subcontinent, the availability of nutritional products is limited and faked to a high degree.
+HealthKart stepped in when the time was right and targeted a desperate, niche, and local market.

-HealthKart is an e-commerce site which specialises in nutritional products from mass gainers to whey protein and everything in between.
+HealthKart is an e-commerce site that specializes in nutritional products from mass gainers to whey protein and everything in between.

 Prasant Tandon and Sameer Maheswari founded HealthKart in 2010.
-The timing couldn’t have been more right for HealthKart.
-Booming e-commerce and absence of big players was a recipe for success.
-HealthKart’s aim was to target a specific segment of the Indian market segment.
+The timing couldn't have been more right for HealthKart.
+Booming e-commerce and the absence of big players were a recipe for success.
+HealthKart aimed to target a specific segment of the Indian market segment.
 Young fitness enthusiasts.

-HealthKart focused on digital marketing as their go to marketing campaign.
-They target keywords related to health and wellness, invested in PPC search ads and display ads.
+HealthKart focused on digital marketing as their go-to marketing campaign.
+They target keywords related to health and wellness, investing in PPC search ads and display ads.

-Healthkart taps into a $22 billion market and are now valued at about $27 million.
+Healthkart taps into a $22 billion market and is now valued at about $27 million.